How to Apply

 - You may receive notice your award is on hold awaiting either IRB or IACUC approval.
 For information and to apply for approval please see the Institution Review Board at http://www.research.umn.edu/irb/forms.html or the Institutional Animal Care and Use Committee at http://cflegacy.research.umn.edu/iacuc/about/

 - While working on a UROP project, students must maintain eligibility for Student Employment, which includes current registration at the University.
-Projects must be completed prior to graduation (Student Employment will not allow you to be paid as an undergraduate researcher once you have graduated).
+Students MUST have all requirements completed at the end of the month prior to graduation (November 30 for fall graduation and April 30 for spring graduation) or they will forfeit the final award.

 - UROP participants are urged to apply during fall semester (deadlines are usually in early November) to present their research at the National Conference on Undergraduate Research (NCUR) that takes place each spring.
 The University of Minnesota provides full funding for a group of students and faculty sponsors to attend this conference.
 Funding for students is contingent on acceptance for presentation by the conference.
 For more information on this exciting opportunity, contact your college UROP coordinator.